The Quest, The Race, The Grind

 The Horizons Defined

-Counter-intuitively, we start with Horizon Three: the innovation phase prior to either profit or growth.
+We start with Horizon Three: the innovation phase prior to either profit or growth.
 Progress should be measured by the optionality new growth opportunities provide the firm.
-H3 projects are run by visionaries who can realize the potential of new ideas.
+H3 projects are run by entrepreneurs who can realize the potential of new ideas.
 Systems are in constant flux adjusting to market conditions, if they exist at all.
 Innovation projects occupy the smallest amount of the firm’s time and attention, generally about 10% total.
 It’s the Quest for the next big thing.

 Horizon One produces predictable profits.
 This is the ultimate destination for any business.
 The focus is on bottom-line metrics like net income, return on invested capital, and profit margins.
-H1 projects are run by operators who focus on optimization, stability, efficiency, forecasting—all the things that keeps a business running smoothly.
-Growth still happens, but it’s incremental growth in service of maintaining profitability, never at the expense of it.
+H1 projects are run by managers who focus on optimization, stability, efficiency, forecasting – all the things that keeps a business running smoothly.
+Growth still happens, but it’s incremental growth in service of maintaining profitability – never at the expense of it.
 H1 systems are stable, robust, well-maintained and well-understood.
 These are the products most associated with a firm’s brand, and demand about 70% of a firm’s time, attention, and resources.
 It’s the Grind of day-to-day business.

 The Horizons and Certainty

-High certainty is the defining characteristic of an H1 product.
-We have solid knowledge and can make confident predictions about future behavior.
-We trust all the dependencies in the value chain to work in a certain way—suppliers, customers, operations, support, competitors—and focus on tuning our growth and profit engines for maximum efficiency.
-And since H1 is the target end-state, there are no assumptions necessary once we reach that stage—we know everything we need to know to operate our business successfully.
+With an H1 business we have solid knowledge of growth and profit and can make confident predictions about future behavior.
+We rely on the dependencies in the value chain to work in a certain way – suppliers, customers, operations, support, competitors – and focus on tuning our systems for maximum efficiency.
+And while we are always adjusting to changing market conditions, by and large we know everything we need to know to operate our business successfully.

-Our H2 businesses are a combination of knowledge and assumptions—we know the growth engine is working, and we want to continue that rapid expansion.
-However, we must assume that we’ll profit in the future or the growth spending is pointless.
-Thus, in H2 we have a mix of certainty; high on the growth engine, low on the profit engine.
+With H2 businesses we have rapid growth and invest heavily in scaling our operations and marketing accordingly to keep ahead of the curve.
+We must assume that we’ll profit in the future or the growth spending is pointless, but until that happens it must remain an uncertain assumption.
+Thus, in H2 we have a mix of certainty: high on the growth (because it is happening), low on the profit (because it isn’t happening).

 Finally, with H3 business we only know that we’re building something that costs money.
 To be sure, great effort is expended determining what to build and how to take it to market.
-Still, regardless of confidence, our market research and analysis are nonetheless merely growth assumptions.
-Only by releasing the product can we turn those assumptions into knowledge.
+Still, until realized both growth and profit remain as assumptions.
 Thus, H3 is low certainty on both growth and profit.

 The product lifecycle is therefore properly characterized as the development of a growth engine, followed by its corresponding profit engine.
 Ultimately our goal is to get both systems running at scale, which can only occur as we gain certainty of how each engine operates.